NeuroTechX/ntx_slack_archive/_toronto.md

  >Darnit, I was really looking forward to the next one and then I didn't log in for a week.
 When is the next one?

+9/25/2017 12:48 PM

+ **dano** :

+ >Hey Alice.
+Too bad you couldn't make this one.
+We'll be meeting again sometime next week.
+I'll go ahead and add you to the email list to keep you posted